FAQ & Policies

 - Start of the race.
 This will be a rolling start.
 Please do not line up at the starting line.
 Keep your distance.
 The race director will call out 7 minute mile and under runners to start.
 At that time all runners in that category be able to cross the line and start the race.
 After they clear the RD will call out 7-8 minute mile runners.
 Once they clear the RD will call the next group and so on.
 Please ONLY start in your mile time so we can create the distance we need for a safe race.

 - Water on the course.
-There is NO water station on the course.
+There is NO water station on the course unless the registration site says differently.
 If you feel you might need water on the course, please come prepared.
 There will be water bottles at the finish line.
 A volunteer will hand you the bottle.
 Please do not take bottles off the table.

 - Finish line.
 When you come through the finish line please do not stop.
 Head all the way out of the chute.
 We do not want the runners behind you to run into you.